John Nix (American football)

-John G. Nix (born November 24, 1976) is a former American football defensive lineman in the National Football League for the Dallas Cowboys, Cleveland Browns and Arizona Cardinals.
-He also was a member of the Amsterdam Admirals in NFL Europe, the Montreal Alouettes of the Canadian Football League (CFL), and played in the Arena Football League.
+John G. Nix (born November 24, 1976) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Dallas Cowboys, Cleveland Browns and Arizona Cardinals.
+He also was a member of the Amsterdam Admirals in NFL Europe, the Montreal Alouettes of the Canadian Football League (CFL), and played in the Arena Football League (AFL).
 He played college football at the University of Southern Mississippi.

-Early years
+Early life

 Nix attended George County High School, where as a senior he made 75 tackles, while receiving second-team All-state and district's most valuable defensive lineman honors.
 He was also invited to play in the Mississippi/Alabama High School All-Star Game.

 He also practiced track, finishing third in the state's shot put competition.

 College career

 Nix accepted a football scholarship from the University of Southern Mississippi.
-He became a starter at defensive tackle as a redshirt freshman, posted 45 tackles, while helping his team to a 9-3 record and a 41-7 win over the University of Pittsburgh in the 1997 Liberty Bowl.
+He became a starter at defensive tackle as a redshirt freshman, posted 45 tackles, while helping his team to a 9–3 record and a 41–7 win over the University of Pittsburgh in the 1997 Liberty Bowl.

 The next year, he started 9 out of 11 games, collecting 47 tackles.
-As a junior, he was limited throughout the season with a toe injury, making 21 tackles and 2 sacks, while helping his team win the Conference USA championship with a 9-3 record and a 23-17 win over Colorado State University in the 1999 Liberty Bowl.
+As a junior, he was limited throughout the season with a toe injury, making 21 tackles and 2 sacks, while helping his team win the Conference USA championship with a 9–3 record and a 23–17 win over Colorado State University in the 1999 Liberty Bowl.

-As a senior, he registered 33 tackles (7 for loss), 4 sacks, helping the team rank second in the nation in total defense and to win 28-21 over Texas Christian University in the 2000 Mobile Alabama Bowl.
+As a senior, he registered 33 tackles (7 for loss), 4 sacks, helping the team rank second in the nation in total defense and to win 28–21 over Texas Christian University in the 2000 Mobile Alabama Bowl.
 He finished his college career with 146 tackles (65 solo), 9 sacks and 22 tackles for loss.

 Professional career

 Dallas Cowboys

-Nix was selected by the Dallas Cowboys in the seventh round (240th overall) of the 2001 NFL Draft.
+Nix was selected by the Dallas Cowboys in the seventh round (240th overall) of the 2001 NFL draft.
 As a rookie, he was the backup of defensive tackle Brandon Noble and recorded 22 tackles and 2 forced fumbles.
-He is better known for causing a key fumble that helped the team win 9-7 against the Washington Redskins in week 5.
+He is better known for causing a key fumble that helped the team win 9–7 against the Washington Redskins in week 5.

 The next year, he played 14 games, finishing with 21 tackles, 9 quarterback pressures and one forced fumble.
 In 2003, with the arrival of new head coach Bill Parcells, he was waived on August 25.